rohan-paul/Pandas-DataScience_MachineLearning-Exercises/conda/does-separate-env-install-the-same-package-twice-taking-up-more-space.md

 The '3' after the permissions and before the file and group owner is the number of hard-links associated with a file.
 Normally a file has only one.
 Each environment must create another hard-link to the same file.

 https://stackoverflow.com/questions/57717410/do-separate-anaconda-environments-install-the-same-package-twice-taking-up-twic

+**So what conda does is - t leverages hardlinks - conda install all the packages on a central location and then when installed in a specific environment create a link to the directory rather than installing it there**